shrutiahuja/shrutiahuja.github.io/_industrial_projects/tb.md

 date: 2018-01-01
 ---

-**AutoGene is a rapid COVID-19 diagnostic platform developed during the early phase of the pandemic.**

-The system includes magnetic nanoparticles based capture and enrichment of viral RNA followed by a fluorescent end-point readout of the amplified product.
+**The system includes magnetic nanoparticles based capture and enrichment of viral RNA followed by a fluorescent end-point readout of the amplified product.**

 Key highlights: